-We are solely dedicated to working with young people and fostering their creative potential regardless of race, culture, socio-economic or religious background.
-This ethos is fundamental to the approach of our agency.
+Students are encouraged to work in a cooperative manner, with kindness, openness and curiosity.
+Superarts is dedicated to working with young people and fostering their creative potential regardless of race, culture, socio-economic or religious background and to make a positive contribution to their future, family, and the wider community.

 Young people in our school are encouraged to: